How Do I Register My Service Dog?2019-11-29

 Does my dog need to be registered?

-That being said, it is also important to know that if your dog is an emotional support animal, they won't get the same status or registration as a service animal.
+That being said, it is also important to know that if your dog is an emotional support animal, they won't get the same status as a service animal.
 Emotional support dogs can provide comfort for peoples suffering from mental and emotional conditions.
 Unlike service dogs, they are not required to perform any specific tasks for their owners.
 They are also not covered by the ADA ruling, and so won't be allowed in most public spaces.

 Is it an easy process?